Non-commutative effects on gravitational measurements: Conclusion

 \section{Conclusion}

-In this paper we studied the three most important predictions of Einstein’s general relativity in non-commutative spaces.
-We have obtained the metrics of Sch and RN by using some Gaussian distributions of the mass and charge, as physical parameters of these black holes in NC space, in coordinate coherent state formalism.
-In contrast to general metrics which have an event horizon for each none-zero value of mass, we showed that in non-commutative spaces, the existence of a horizon was tightly depend on the ratios $\frac{M}{\sqrt{\theta}}$ and $\frac{Q}{\sqrt{\theta}}$.
-Though we have only an event horizon in the Sch metric, but in this formalism it is possible to have two different horizon for which $B(r)$ vanishes.

-We have also obtained exact expressions for the gravitational red-shift in both geometries as a function of $r$ and $\theta$ represented by (\ref{ncsred}) and (\ref{ncrnred}).
-As an important result which has been depicted in Fig. (\ref{srnred}), in spite of GR in which the red-shift factor does not have a finite value, in NC case we arrived to a maximum value that light might be shifted to the red wavelength.
-It could even be seen from the figure that for the charged solution this value suppressed near the local degenerate horizon.
+In this paper, we studied the three most important predictions of Einstein’s general relativity in NC spaces.
+Using some Gaussian distributions of the mass and charge, as physical parameters of these black holes in NC space, the metrics of Sch and RN are studied in coordinate coherent state formalism.
+In contrast to the commutative metrics which have an event horizon for each none-zero value of mass, we showed that in NC spaces, the existence of horizon tightly depends on the ratios $\frac{M}{\sqrt{\theta}}$ and $\frac{Q}{\sqrt{\theta}}$.
+Though we have only an event horizon for a commutative space, in NC case it is possible to have two different horizons at which $B(r)$ vanishes.
+We have also obtained exact expressions for the gravitational redshift in both geometries as a function of $r$ and $\theta$ represented by (\ref{ncsred}) and (\ref{ncrnred}).
+As an important result which has been depicted in Fig.~(\ref{srnred}), in spite of GR in which the redshift factor does not have an extremum, in NC case we arrived at a finite extremum value in which light might shift to the red wavelength.
+It could even be seen from Fig.~(\ref{srnred}) that for the charged solution this value suppressed near the local degenerate horizon.